Moon (Korean name)

 Moon, also spelled Mun, is a Korean family name, a single-syllable Korean given name, and an element in some two-syllable Korean given names.
-Its meaning differs based on the hanja used to write it.
+Its meaning varies depending on the Hanja used to write it.

 Family name

 As a family name, Moon is written with one hanja, meaning "writing" (文; 글월 문 geulwol mun).
 The 2000 South Korean census found a total of 426,927 people and 132,881 households with this family name.
 They identified with 47 different surviving bon-gwan (origin of a clan lineage, not necessarily the actual residence of the clan members):